·12 min read

 This is how production-grade agent systems work.
 Poll-based architectures waste resources and introduce latency.
 Webhook-based architectures are responsive and efficient.

-Structured Output (Building Toward)
+Structured Output Available Today

 The Content Pipeline of the Future